Are the children in your program on track?

 Use the #1 developmental screener to detect signs of delay early

 The parent-completed Ages & Stages Questionnaires®, Third Edition (ASQ-3™) is the most accurate, family-friendly way to screen children for developmental delays between one month and 5½ years, without any gaps between the questionnaire age intervals.
 Recommended by top organizations such as the American Academy of Neurology, First Signs, and The Child Neurology Society*, ASQ-3 is highly valid and reliable.
 ASQ-3’s questions on behavior and communication also help elicit parent concerns that may point to autism.

-- are available in English or Spanish
+- are available in English, Spanish, or French

 - take just 10–15 minutes for parents to complete and 2–3 minutes for professionals to score

 - highlight a child’s strengths as well as concerns

 - teach parents about child development and their own child’s skills

 - highlight results that fall in a “monitoring zone,” to make it easier to keep track of children at risk